shabados/.github/SUPPORT.md

 # Support & Feedback

 Shabad OS is an open, community-driven, and volunteer project.
-If you require support, please create an issue.
+If you require support, please create an issue:

-This is preferred:

 :speech_balloon: *Use a GitHub account to [create an issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue).*